Climbing injuries

-Injuries in rock climbing may occur due to falls, or due to overuse (see Sports injury).
-Injuries due to falls are relatively uncommon; the vast majority of injuries result from overuse, most often occurring in the fingers, elbows, and shoulders.
+Injuries in rock climbing may occur due to overuse or falls (see Sports injury).
+However, injuries due to falls are relatively uncommon; the vast majority of injuries result from overuse, most often occurring in the fingers, elbows, and shoulders.
 Such injuries are often no worse than torn calluses, cuts, burns and bruises.
-However, overuse symptoms, if ignored, may lead to permanent damage (esp. to tendons, tendon sheaths, ligaments, and joint capsules).
+But overuse symptoms, if ignored, may lead to permanent damage (esp. to tendons, tendon sheaths, ligaments, and joint capsules).

 Risk groups

-The climbers most prone to injuries are intermediate to expert within lead climbing or bouldering.
+The climbers most prone to overuse injuries are intermediate to expert within lead climbing or bouldering, since these disciplines are the most athletic in nature.

 Overuse injuries in climbing

 In terms of overuse injuries a British study found that: